scienmanas/Portfolio/Frontend/public/blogs/google-oauth/content/content.md

 ## Message

-I debugged many different errors, so if use face any issue, most prooably I may have already debugged it.
+I debugged many different errors, so if you face any issue, most probably I may have already debugged it.
 So feel free to reach out to me.

 Cheers 🥂,
 **Manas**